Sree-Kaushik/Financial-News-NLP-Project/README.md

 This project implements an end-to-end NLP pipeline that processes financial news articles to extract sentiment, discover topics, and cluster similar content.
 The system combines multiple machine learning models and provides interactive visualizations for strategic decision-making in financial analysis.

 Key Features
-Multi-Model Sentiment Analysis: VADER, TextBlob, and FinBERT ensemble approach Topic Modeling: LDA with Gensim for thematic analysis and coherence optimization Document Clustering: K-means with sentence embeddings for semantic grouping Dimensionality Reduction: t-SNE and PCA visualizations for cluster analysis
+Multi-Model Sentiment Analysis: VADER, Blob, and FinBERT ensemble approach Topic Modeling: LDA with Gensim for thematic analysis and coherence optimization Document Clustering: K-means with sentence embeddings for semantic grouping Dimensionality Reduction: t-SNE and PCA visualizations for cluster analysis